-- Add slightly more oil than usual to fry the fish.
+- Add slightly more oil than usual to fry the fish over medium heat.
 I use three tablespoons of oil to fry the pomfret in this recipe.

 - Make sure to dry the surface of the fish with paper towels.
 Do not move the fish in the first two minutes.
 You can safely move the fish around after the skin has crisp up after two minutes.
 At this time, the fish will naturally release from the wok surface.

 - Since the wok is spherical, it is essential to tilt the wok at least once to cook the fish evenly.

-It takes about three to four minutes over medium for each side to fry a medium-sized fish until golden brown.
+The cooking time is about three to four minutes over medium for each side to fry a medium-sized fish until golden brown.
 Remove from the wok when it turns golden on both sides of the fish and transfers to a serving plate.

 4. Use vegetables with different shapes and colors

 Tomato, potato, carrot, and onion are briefly cooked with the sauce and then poured over the fried fish on an oval plate.
-Other favorites vegetables are cucumber and pineapple.
+Other favorite vegetables are cucumber and pineapple chunks.

 Cut these vegetables into small bite-size pieces.
 I prefer to cook the potatoes and carrots separately as they take a longer time to cook through.